Omicron: Mild or severe impact on economy?

 Paris (AFP) – After limping its way back from the Covid pandemic last year, the global economic recovery has been rattled by the Omicron variant's rapid rise.

-The travel industry has been thrown into disarray again, workers have been forced to isolate at home and governments are facing a stark choice between imposing restrictions or letting the economy be.
+The travel industry has been thrown into disarray again, workers have been forced to isolate at home and governments are facing a stark choice between imposing restrictions or letting the economy muddle through.

 Could the highly-contagious Omicron variant have a severe impact on the recovery?
 Or will its mild symptoms keep the economy from sinking again?